ovn-org/ovn-kubernetes/vagrant/README.md

 * ./kubectl get svc

-You can now get to the service from the host running Virtualbox by using the Nodeport and the IP 10.10.0.11 (the public-ip for the master found in the vagrant/provisioning/vm_config.conf.yml file).
+You can now get to the service from the host running Virtualbox by using the Nodeport and the IP 10.10.0.12 (the public-ip for the k8s-minion1 found in the vagrant/provisioning/vm_config.conf.yml file).

-* curl 10.10.0.11:[nodeport]

-Since the vagrant initializes gateway node on the minions too, you should be able to access the same service via the IP addresses of the minion nodes too.

 * curl 10.10.0.12:[nodeport]

+Since the vagrant initializes gateway node on the other minion too, you should be able to access the same service via 10.10.0.13 too.

 * curl 10.10.0.13:[nodeport]

 Note: The above IP addresss are NOT used when you use the vagrant's public